JJ's Fingerprint

 When that coefficient holds, it's called breathing.

-When it fails at the placental boundary, it's called preeclampsia.
+When it fails at the placental boundary, it's called pre-eclampsia.

 When it reaches the fetal brain through matched blood with no counter-regulation, it's what happened to JJ.